ray-project/ray/doc/source/cluster/kubernetes/examples/tpu-serve-stable-diffusion.md

 ## Step 4: View the Serve deployment in the Ray dashboard

-Verify the RayService is deployed and running
+Verify the RayService CR is deployed and running

 ```sh
 kubectl get rayservice